Oil Cleansing Method: The Complete Guide

 I heard about the oil cleansing method years ago.
 But I was always too scared to try it.

 My oily skin made me extremely self-conscious.
-I had to carry oil-absorbing sheets with me everywhere I went because an hour after applying my makeup the oil would start to come through.
+I had to carry oil-absorbing sheets with me everywhere I went because an hour after applying my makeup, the oil would start to come through.

-So I did it.
-And I stuck with it for about 30 days.
+So I did it, and I stuck with it for about 30 days.

-In my opinion, this was nothing short of a miracle and I’ve been using the oil cleansing method ever since.
+In my opinion, this was nothing short of a miracle, and I’ve been using the oil cleansing method ever since.

-What is The Oil Cleansing Method
+What is the Oil Cleansing Method?

 The oil cleansing method is quite simple.
-It is when you wash your face with oils rather than soap.
-Only oils and absolutely nothing else.
+It is when you wash your face with oils rather than soap—only oils and absolutely nothing else.

-How Does The Oil Cleansing Method Work?
+How Does the Oil Cleansing Method Work?

 Benefits of Oil Cleansing